car251290/Dashboard-React/README.md

 The useEffect Hook allows you to perform side effects in your components.
 Some examples of side effects are: fetching data, directly updating the DOM, and timers. useEffect accepts two arguments.
 The second argument is optional.

+The useEffect Hook allows you to perform side effects in your components.
+Some examples of side effects are: fetching data, directly updating the DOM, and timers. useEffect accepts two arguments.
+The second argument is optional. useEffect(<function>, <dependency>

 ## UseContext

 When do you need context?
 The main idea of using the context is to allow your components to access some global data and re-render when that global data is changed.
 Context solves the props drilling problem: when you have to pass down props from parents to children